 Acrivastine comes as capsules (8mg).
 The usual dose in adults and children aged 12 and over is 1 capsule 3 times a day.

 When it's mixed with a decongestant, each capsule contains 8mg of acrivastine and 60mg of pseudoephedrine.
 The usual dose in adults and children aged 12 and over is 1 capsule 3 times a day.

 Do not take more than 3 acrivastine capsules, or 3 acrivastine mixed with pseudoephedrine capsules, in 24 hours.

 Acrivastine does not usually upset your stomach.
 You can take it with or without food.

 Swallow the capsules whole.
 Do not chew them.

 Always take acrivastine capsules with a drink of water, milk or juice (but do not drink grapefruit juice with acrivastine as you may be more likely to get side effects).

 When to take it

-You may only need to take acrivastine on a day you have symptoms, such as if you have been exposed to something you're allergic to like animal hair.
+You may only need to take acrivastine on a day you have symptoms, such as when you've been near to something you're allergic to, like animal hair.